meshhq/MeshWeb/README.md

   - Items
   - Integrations in which the list resides

-## Action Bar
+## Lists Action Bar
-- As a user, I need a `New` button which allows me to create a new record (Users, Organizations, Lists).
+- As a user, I need a `New` button which allows me to create a new record.
-- As a user, I need a `Merge` button which allows me to merge multiple records (Users, Organizations).
-- As a user, I need a `Delete` button which allows me to delete records (Users, Organizations, Lists).
+- As a user, I need a `Delete` button which allows me to delete records.
-- As a user, I need a `Publish` button which allows me to publish records to my integrations (Users, Organizations, Providers).
+- As a user, I need a `Publish` button which allows me to publish records to my integrations.
-- As a user, I need an `Add To` button which allows me to add Users to Lists or Organizations.

 ## Publication
 - As a user, I need a `Publication View` which allows me to select all of the integrations to which I want to publish data.